priesdelly/python-hif2jpg/README.md

 Priesdelly

 ## Acknowledgments
+Special thanks to the following teams and libraries that made this project possible:

-- pillow-heif library maintainers
+- [pillow-heif](https://github.com/bigcat88/pillow_heif) library maintainers for providing HEIF/HEIC support in Pillow.
+- [Pillow](https://github.com/python-pillow/Pillow) team for the powerful and easy-to-use image processing library.
-- PIL/Pillow team
+- [colorlog](https://github.com/borntyping/python-colorlog) team for the colorful logging formatter.